liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

        r15 0000000000640398

 Windows

 ![image](https://user-images.githubusercontent.com/18537705/134765617-ca4a7f87-8fb0-4c83-93e1-e4c1deac7418.png)

-**Explanation**
+**· Explanation**

-This is just an message saying "Something is wrong" without any specific information.
+This is just a message saying "Something is wrong" without any specific information.

-**Solution**
+**· Solution**

-As there is no info on the spefici error, any method you got online for _"how to solve the Gaussian 2070 error"_ is nonsense.
+As there is no info on the specific error, any method you got online for _"how to solve the Gaussian 2070 error"_ is nonsense.
 You should look at the (end of the) output file to see the specific reason for the error.

 On the windows version of the Gaussian, the output might not update when the error happened, so you might see an empty window.
-In this case, you need to open the output file itself, or wait some time to see the text in the main UI.
+In this case, you need to open the output file itself or wait some time to see the text in the main UI.

 #
 ### SCF Convergence